OpenSprinkler/OpenSprinkler-App/README.md

 ## Local Development

 Fork this repository then [install pnpm](https://pnpm.io/installation).
-Next, install the dependencies and start the dev web serverwith:
+Next, install the dependencies and start the dev web server with:

 ```bash
 $ pnpm install